Logo primary

 Food Forest Planted in Tanzania

-Posted by Monica Marshall almost 13 years ago
+Posted by Monica Marshall over 13 years ago

 Over the next two years, Global Resource Alliance will plant 130,000 trees at permaculture plots, health clinics, schools, government buildings and villagers' homes in Kinesi Village, Tanzania.